07 Feb Finding the family in Colombo

 Casa Colombo: a 12-suite retro-chic boutique hotel in a 200-year-old Moorish mansion.
 Off the Galle Road, in its own cul-de-sac, in the city’s main business district.

+For some other posts on Sri Lanka: Spices & Tea on the Indian Ocean – the town of Galle.
 A Taste for Ayurveda – the benefits of an Ayurvedic lifestyle